ibexa/documentation-developer/docs/tutorials/platform_beginner/7_embed_content.md

+---
+description: Learn how to embed related content in another Content item's template.
+---

 # Step 7 — Embed content

 Creating lists and detailed views of Content Types and their respective items often involves loading related resources.